Klipper3d/klipper/docs/Config_Reference.md

 #   Sets the initial LED color of the Neopixel.
 Each value should be
 #   between 0.0 and 1.0.
 The WHITE option is only available on RGBW
 #   LEDs.
 The default for each color is 0.
+#periodic_refresh: 0.0
+#   Automatically refresh the LED chain with the last colors set
+#   by the SET_LED command or default colors.
+Sometimes noise and
+#   other factors can cause neopixels to display color erratically,
+#   it  may be beneficial in these cases to periodically resend the
+#   color data.
+This value is in seconds and the default value
+#   is 0.0.
 ```

 ## [dotstar]